bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 we drastically limit the ways in which a piece of hardware interfaces with the outside world in order to prevent the transmission of sensitive data (e.g. private keys) or harmful data (e.g. malware).
-We consider all interfaces -- network, USB, printer, and so on -- because a ny of them might be used to transmit malware or private keys.
+We consider all interfaces -- network, USB, printer, and so on -- because any of them might be used to transmit malware or private keys.

 Eternally quarantined